Sejsel/aoc2024-ksplang/README.md

 which translates these programs into real ksplang, and a standard library of sorts.

-The builder and standard library do try to optimize programs to be short when possible, generally fewer instructions = better (although not necessarily faster, in practice).
+The builder and standard library do try to optimize programs to be short when possible, generally fewer instructions = better (although not necessarily faster in practice).

 ## Advent of Code 2024
 In 2024, I tried to solve Advent of Code tasks using ksplang.
 Rules are simple: the input is passed to a ksplang